couchbaselabs/docs-ng/content/couchbase-manual-2.0/administration-tasks.markdown

 The regular expression match is performed client side.
-This means that the entire bucket contents must be accessed by the `cbbackup` command and then discardeed if the regular expression does not match.
+This means that the entire bucket contents must be accessed by the `cbbackup` command and then discarded if the regular expression does not match.

 Key-based regular expressions can also be used when restoring data.
 You can backup an entire bucket and restore selected keys during the restore process